Release Date: September 18, 2017

-“Scott Esposito is a true American cosmopolitan—full of ideas and void of pretensions.
-His way of seeing—inquisitive and gentle—his way of writing—honest and charismatic—are a life-line out of our self congratulatory provincialism.”
+“Veronica Esposito is a true American cosmopolitan—full of ideas and void of pretensions.
+Her way of seeing—inquisitive and gentle—her way of writing—honest and charismatic—are a life-line out of our self congratulatory provincialism.”

 —Álvaro Enrigue, author of Sudden Death

-“Readers of Scott Esposito’s Conversational Reading blog already know him to be one of the most perspicacious literary critics in America.
-But to read The Doubles is to discover something else: that he is as thrillingly insightful about film, and about human experience, as he is about literature.
-With a bounding intelligence, a tremendous—and seemingly effortless—erudition, with enormous soulfulness, energy and wit, Esposito strains his life through the prism of cinema (or is it the other way around?) and arrives at something magnificent: a work of sustained criticism that is itself a work of high art, and a profound meditation on how the art we see becomes who we are.”
+“Readers of Veronica Esposito’s Conversational Reading blog already know her to be one of the most perspicacious literary critics in America.
+But to read The Doubles is to discover something else: that she is as thrillingly insightful about film, and about human experience, as she is about literature.
+With a bounding intelligence, a tremendous—and seemingly effortless—erudition, with enormous soulfulness, energy and wit, Esposito strains her life through the prism of cinema (or is it the other way around?) and arrives at something magnificent: a work of sustained criticism that is itself a work of high art, and a profound meditation on how the art we see becomes who we are.”

 —Mathew Specktor, author of American Dream Machine and Los Angeles Review of Books Senior Editor

 “Art and life, life and art: What is the border between them, or does it even exist?
 In The Doubles, Veronica Esposito deftly blurs the line.
 Framed through the lens of film criticism, The Doubles is, in fact, a book that defies categorization, jump-cutting narrative (cultural and otherwise), memoir, and aesthetic insight into a hybrid that is often surprising and always rigorous.
 In the process, The Doubles manages to highlight both art’s effect and its necessity: the way a work (or works) can get inside us, transforming not only how we think but also who we are.”

 —David L. Ulin, author of Sidewalking: Coming to Terms with Los Angeles